An animation that uses humour to spread awareness

 On World Cancer Day, we launched a microsite that gives women instructions on how to check for signs of breast cancer.
 It features a playful animation and a simple step-by-step guide for anyone to follow.

-Since its launch Touch Yourself has been featured on The Drum, It’s Nice That and Adweek to name but a few.
+Since its launch, Touch Yourself has been featured on The Drum, It’s Nice That and Adweek to name a few.
 The microsite has had over 16,900 visits from people in Italy to India and the US.